fpsapc/OOPSchoolLibrary/README.md

 # 📖 OOP school library <a name="about-project">OOP school library</a>

-**OOP school library** In this project, you will start building your school library app.
-In this initial step, you will implement the classes to represent students and teachers.
+**OOP school library** In this project, I use the Decorator design pattern to correct the names of people.

 ## 🛠 Built With <a name="built-with"></a>
 Ruby